akamai/cli-onboard/README.md

 * edge_hostname: Specify the existing edge hostname to use.
 If using ENHANCED_TLS, this should end with edgekey.net ; otherwise if using STANDARD_TLS, this should end with edgesuite.net
 ----------
 **new_enhanced_tls_edgehostname -- use existing enrollment**
 * use_existing_enrollment_id: Set to true if you want to create a new edge hostname from an existing certificate enrollment.
-If true, you must also put in values for the existing_enrollment_id and existing_slot_number.
+If true, you must also put in values for the existing_enrollment_id.
 * existing_enrollment_id: Enrollment ID of the existing certificate
-* existing_slot_number: Slot number for the existing certificate
 ----------
 **new_enhanced_tls_edgehostname -- create new enrollment**
 * create_new_ssl_cert: Set to true if you want to brand new certificate enrollment.
-If true, you must also put in values for the ssl_cert_template_file, ssl_cert_template_values, and use_temp_existing_edge_hostname_id
+If true, you must also put in values for the ssl_cert_template_file, ssl_cert_template_values, and use_temp_existing_edge_hostname_id (NOT USED ANYMORE)
 * ssl_cert_template_file: File path to ssl certificate template json file.
-This can be for any certificate type (see templates/ssl_certs folder for some examples)
+This can be for any certificate type (NOT USED ANYMORE)
-* ssl_cert_template_values: Values for the ssl certificate template to be used (see templates/ssl_certs folder for some examples)
+* ssl_cert_template_values: Values for the ssl certificate template to be used (NOT USED ANYMORE)
 * temp_existing_edge_hostname: Due to backend api limitations, a new edge hostname cannot be immediately made that references a newly created certificate enrollment for a brief period of time.
 Rather than be blocked by this process, specify a temporary edge hostname to use as a placeholder.
 This value is not really used and just a place holder to proceed with the property manager configuration creation.
-If using ENHANCED_TLS, use an existing edge hostname ends with edgekey.net ; otherwise if using STANDARD_TLS, use an existing edge hostname that ends with edgesuite.net
+If using ENHANCED_TLS, use an existing edge hostname ends with edgekey.net ; otherwise if using STANDARD_TLS, use an existing edge hostname that ends with edgesuite.net (NOT USED ANYMORE)
 ----------
 **update_waf_info**
 * add_selected_host: Set to true if you want to add specified public_hostnames to WAF selected hosts